 - Extra traffic at peak times in an area which already has significant congestion from St Peters, Brigidine, Holy Family and Indooroopilly State High.

 - Keeping access for local residents to the ISHS oval outside school hours, as well as concerns about reducing play space for students.

 - Loss of space for future expansion at ISHS if and when it is eventually required.

 My position is that doing this right is more important than doing it quickly.
 Securing the best location will help our community for decades, so I'll be urging the government to make sure we don't rush the process for the sake of sticking to the Minister's deadline.
 I have made this very clear to the Minister for Education via in-person meetings with her, and in writing.

 The site of ISHS is the only location the Department has proposed, but they have looked at a few other locations.
 At my request the Department have agreed to publish a list of the other sites they are considering.
 They are seeking input from local residents on alternative sites.

 During my meeting with Minister Grace Grace in February, she identified that the Department was considering moving the Queensland Academy of Science, Maths and Technology (QASMT) to Coorparoo, and locating the new primary school at the Toowong school.
 There's been widespread opposition to this proposal from the school community, and I've written to the Minister sharing these concerns.
 I've made it clear to the Department of Education that they need to re-open consultation on all the potential locations they are considering, and give any impacted residents a real opportunity to contribute to the discussion.

 More information and alternative sites

-The Department of Education has sadly failed to publish any detailed demographic information, data about enrolment projections or other supporting material to help local residents give feedback on their proposed site at ISHS.
+The Department of Education has failed so far to publish any detailed demographic information, data about enrolment projections or other supporting material, despite a number of commitments to do so.

 Traffic issues around Lambert Rd